sergeych/boss-serialization-kt/README.md

 ## Important limitations

+### No polymorphic Any-arrays in de/serializer

+The `lotlinx.serialization` library is compile-time, no reflection, so it can't really distinguish types in polymorphic arrays if the base type for the component is Any.
+So, use traditional Boss class interface to cope with such.
+Still, if the type of the array is not Any, you can include it providing you registered de/serializer for your base class that implements such polymorphism, it is an allowed and almost well described technique, see main library docs.

 ### Root object should be a class instance, not a collection

 ...and not a simple type.
 You can not serialize or deserialize a list, or a simple type, or whatever else as a root object.
 You _can serialize it as a field of a root object.
 The object you serialize should always be a class instance, and the object you deserialize to should be an instance of a class, not a list or a map.
 The fields could be lists, maps or whatever else, but the root object should be a class instance.
 It means that in the encoded boss object the root object must be a map.